v-gilbert/quantumbenchmarkzoo/content/multi-level-benchmark/methodology/MNR.md

 ### Fault-tolerant factorization

-Section V  of{% cite FellousAsiani2023 %} studies the potential advantage of a quantum computer implementing Shor's algorithm using the Steane code (a fault-tolerant quantum error correction code).
+Section V  of {% cite FellousAsiani2023 %} studies the potential advantage of a quantum computer implementing Shor's algorithm using the Steane code (a fault-tolerant quantum error correction code).
 It highlights the trade-offs between:
 - The number of concatenation layers in the code (the fidelity of the quantum circuit increases with the number of layers).
 - The power required to execute the fault-tolerant quantum circuit and the execution duration.
 The power consumption and duration of the algorithm increase with the number of layers.